bigfix/developer.bigfix.com/site/reference/types/root-server.md

 # type: root server

-The &lt;root server&lt; inspectors refer to the root server that the Bes Client is currently connected to.
+The &lt;root server&gt; inspectors refer to the root server that the Bes Client is currently connected to.

 # host name of &lt;root server&gt; : string